The Chemistry Readiness Assessment for Spring 2024 will be available later this year.

 The Chemistry Assessment has two components: the Assessment and the Learning Modules.

 - Upon first signing in, you engage in the Assessment.
 This is the initial exam that determines how much you already know and remember about chemistry.
-The better you do, the harder it gets.

 - The Learning Modules are activated after you complete the initial assessment.
 These include practice problems and tutorials.
 When you select a topic to study, you will be given a practice problem.